nathmo/fireSeekerEpuck2/README.md

   - Setup the git repository for your group: [Part 5](#part-5---setting-up-your-group-tps-repository)
   - Getting used to program an e-puck2: use the on board debugger interface for programming and debugging [Part 6](#part-6---tutorial-for-programming-the-epuck2-robot)

 To install the IDE and tools used in the labs, click on one the links accordingly to your computer's configuration here below and follow the instructions.
-If you encounter issues with the installation, please ask a question using the link on the [moodle](https://moodle.epfl.ch/course/view.php?id=467).
+If you encounter issues with the installation, please request an assistant to help out using this [link](https://docs.google.com/forms/d/e/1FAIpQLSfe6vB1Q9J9KeZzb76N6CFCBLsSWiTrT8yI7M5slsgOXOBlog/closedform), also available on the [moodle](https://moodle.epfl.ch/course/view.php?id=467).

 - 👉 [🍎 MacOS](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/Installing-the-IDE-%F0%9F%8D%8E-MacOS)
 - 👉 [❖ Windows](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/Installing-the-IDE-%E2%9D%96-Windows)